Overview

 • authorized recreation programs

-• school board-operated extended day programs
+• unlicensed school board-operated extended day programs

 Apply

-To support this new approach, applicants must provide the ministry with one of the following before their licence application will be processed:
+To support this approach, applicants must provide the ministry with one of the following before their licence application will be processed:

-• written advice from their local service system manager regarding whether the proposed program will be eligible for CWELCC funding
+• advice from their local service system manager regarding whether the proposed program will be eligible for CWELCC funding

-• written confirmation that the applicant has told their local service system manager they will not be applying for the CWELCC system
+• confirmation that the applicant has told their local service system manager they will not be applying for the CWELCC system

 The ministry may also request the above documentation from licensees who request changes to their existing licensed capacity.